nikkeijin/my-wordpress/README.md

 ?>

 ```
+This is an example of how to retrieve and display up to 10 posts of the 'news' post type in a static page, rather than in archive.php, using a custom WP_Query.

+Learn more about wp_query [here](https://github.com/nikkeijin/wordpress/blob/main/codes/wp_query.php).

 6. Custom Post Types:

 - If you plan to add or change custom post types, you can do so by editing the `archive.php` and `single.php` templates.
 These templates are used to display collections of custom post types (archive) and individual custom post type entries (single).